SaraIbrahim94/yashry_backend/README.md

 ------------------------------------------------------

-A fully backend project that dealing with data using API i used native API although I am much expiranced with Codeigniter Framework but i choosed this because it's more easier to setup for you as i faced this problem before with another company.
+A fully backend project that dealing with data using API i used native PHP although I am much expiranced with Codeigniter Framework but i choosed this because it's more easier to setup for you as i faced this problem before with another company.

 please note that i attached .pdf documentaion with fully detailed steps on the project and how to deal with it.